 It will then open the Run dialog box.
 Now, type ‘ services.msc’ in the run field.
 Press the Enter key to open the Service Window.
 Under the Service tab, scroll down and find out the Windows update service.

 Furthermore, right-click on the service.
 After that, tap on the Restart option.
-After rebooting, check can you normally shut down your device or not.
+After rebooting, a check can you normally shut down your device or not.
 If not, then, here is another solution that you can try out.

 Solution 3 – Turn off the Fast Startup